 Volunteering at the Our Family Center

 Mission Committee members come together the 2nd Wednesday of every month and volunteer to help with crafts at the Our Family Center.
-This month the folks there made Christmas Tree tabletop decorations.
-We also gave everyone gloves and a knit hat.
-And this week they also prepared a Christmas dinner for everyone there, including the staff.
-They were so busy getting the food ready and serving it that they didn't have time to take any pictures until it was all over.
+This month the folks there worked on St. Patrick's Day projects; magic boxes filled with candy.
 If you would like to be a part of this community outreach, talk to Elwanda.

 Filling the "Freege"